alx-ga-dev/nexusaureaphoenix/docs/prd.md

 The script should be located at `scripts/admin-tool.ts`.
 It requires `ts-node` to be installed.

 **Installation:**
-If you don't have `ts-node`, you can install it globally:
+If you don't have `ts-node`, you can add it as a dev dependency to the project's package.json for better version consistency across development environments.

+Alterntatively, it can be installed globally, not recommended, with the following command:
 ```bash
 npm install -g ts-node
 ```